zeemanmemon/nid-ml/README.md

 | R2L    | 0.99      | 0.06   | 0.11 |
 | U2R    | 0.50      | 0.03   | 0.05 |

 **DoS and Probe detection is near-perfect.
-R2L and U2R are intentionally hard — these attack families are rare by nature and notoriously difficult to detect on this benchmark.
-Every published paper on NSL-KDD shows the same pattern.**
+R2L and U2R are intentionally hard, these attack families are rare by nature and notoriously difficult to detect on this benchmark.**

 ### Confusion Matrix
 ![Confusion Matrix](confusion_matrix.png)